Feudin' Fools

-Feudin' Fools is a 1952 American comedy film directed by William Beaudine and starring The Bowery Boys, Anne Kimbell and Dorothy Ford.
-The film was released on September 21, 1952 by Monogram Pictures and is the twenty-seventh film in the series.
+Feudin' Fools is a 1952 American comedy film directed by William Beaudine and starring the Bowery Boys, Anne Kimbell and Dorothy Ford.
+The film is the 27th in the Bowery Boys series.

 Plot

-Sach inherits a farm and the boys travel there.
-They discover that their neighbors are the Smiths, who have feuded with the Joneses, of which Sach is one.
-They keep Sach's identity secret, and become friends with them.
-A gang of bank robbers arrive and hide out in the boy's house.
-The Smiths arrive and, thinking the robber's names are Jones, begin shooting at them.
-The law arrives and takes the criminals away, but Slip accidentally says he is "Mr. Jones" and the Smiths begin shooting at him!
+Sach Jones inherits a farm but discovers that the Smiths, a rival family, are enemies of the Joneses.
+However, Sach conceals his identity and befriends several of the Smiths.
+A gang of bank robbers arrives and hides in Saul's house.
+The Smiths mistake the thieves for Jones family members and begin shooting at them.
+The authorities capture the criminals, but Slip accidentally says that he is Mr. Jones and the Smiths direct their fire toward him.